TheCandidStartup/TheCandidStartup.github.io/_drafts/vitest-user-events.md

 The three source files with dedicated unit tests look pretty healthy: `useEventListener.ts`, `useVirtualScroll.ts` and `VirtualList.ts`.
 The current `VirtualList` unit test is for fixed size items.
 Hence `useFixedSizeItemOffsetMapping.ts` has 100% coverage across the board and `useVariableSizeItemOffsetMapping.ts` has 0%.

 The remaining two files, `useAnimationTimeout.ts` and `useIsScrolling.ts`, have partial coverage.
-Which is understandable because the features they implement aren't are a focus for the existing tests.
+Which is understandable because the features they implement aren't a focus for the existing tests.
 The tests don't scroll anything yet, so the `useIsScrolling` hook does nothing except initialize itself.
 The `useAnimationTimeout` hook is activated when `useIsScrolling` receives scroll events, so it's not doing anything either.

 We should be able to get a big jump in coverage by updating the `VirtualList` tests to include scroll events and a variable sized item list.